dragomano/Light-Portal/docs/src/en/getting-started/configuration.md

 ### Permissions

-Here you simply note WHO can and WHAT can do with the various elements (blocks and pages) of the portal.
+Here you define who can access and what they can do with the various elements (blocks and pages) of the portal.

 ## Pages and blocks